muiku/h5bp-zendframework/readme.md

 ### Development

-Just edit all the files as you have done before.
-Put your styles into public/css/style.css, add some images under public/img/, javascript goes into public/js/scripts.js ... etc. etc.
+Just edit any file as you have done before:

+- Put your styles into public/css/style.css
+- Add some images under public/img/
+- JavaScript goes into public/js/scripts.js
+- etc. etc.

 ### Deployment

 Steps:

-1) Run H5BP build script
+1) Run the H5BP build script

 2) Change the site docroot to point into public/publish/